osisoft/Client-Failover-Service/content/authentication.md

 ## Groups
 The Failover Service creates two local user groups when it is installed.
 Group membership is used to determine authorization for each request.

 **AVEVAFailoverUsers:** Users of the Failover Service, typically accounts running adapters.
-This group is able to configure the failover service and post heartbeat messages.
-The account specified in the adapter failover configuration needs to be added to this group.
+Members of this group are able to configure the failover service and post heartbeat messages.
+The account specified in the adapter failover configuration must be a member of this group.

 **AVEVAFailoverAdministrators:** Administrators of the Failover Service.
-This group is able to delete failover groups and sessions and POST role overrides.
+Members of this group are able to delete failover groups, delete sessions, post role overrides, and get or put the global configuration.

 ## REST URLs
 The following REST URLs table contains examples of endpoints that you can use to manually create requests along with their corresponding required group membership.